openhab/openhab-addons/bundles/org.openhab.binding.nibeheatpump/README.md

 ## Thing Configuration

-Things can be fully configured via Paper UI.
+Things can be fully configured via the UI.
 The following information is useful when configuring things via thing configuration files.

 ### UDP connection